 This was a case series of 219 patients in a US ED

-All the patient had confirmed intussusception and required an air enema or surgery.
+All the patients had confirmed intussusception and required an air enema or surgery.

 More than 50% were <1 year old.

-It was less common to have bloody stools in over 1 year olds – the most common complaint in this age group was abdo pain.
+It was less common to have bloody stools in over 1-year-olds – the most common complaint in this age group was abdominal pain.

 Not many had an ultrasound but in those that did, it was positive in 92% of cases.